TomConlin/trouble_w_triples/README.md

 	cat data/locus_voucher_x_classed_blessed.tab | wc -l
 	282,056

+The next command returns how many non-canonical DwCT were assigned which classification classifications are ANDed (summed) powers of two

 	cat data/locus_voucher_x_classed_blessed.tab | cut -f3 | sort | uniq -c | sort -nr

 	 167399 17
-	  				93903 16
+	  93903 16			# even
 	  10365 19
 	   6724 265
 	   1349 1
 	    783 41
-	    635 0
+	    635 0			# these should not be here
 	    444 135
 	    378 133
-	     			34 264
+	     34 264			# even
 	     24 267
 	     10 3
-	      			7 18
+	      7 18			# even
 	      1 63

 	--------------------------------
 		188,112		93,944

-	188,112 syntactic  	( 1,984 only)
+	188,112 syntactic
-	280,075 semantic    (93,947 only)
+	280,075 semantic
 	186,128 both

 	cut -f2 data/locus_voucher_x_classed_blessed.tab | sort -u | wc -l
 	116,909

-  282,056 / 116,909 = 2.412 appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice, lets see if that is true.
+Hmm,  282,056 / 116,909 = 2.412 appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice, lets see if that is true.

-Remember this next command produces a distribution of counts for duplications, so the first number is how many non-canonical DwCT appeared, the second number of times"
+Remember this next command produces a distribution of counts for duplications, so the first number is how many non-canonical DwCT appeared, the second number of times:

 	cut -f2 data/locus_voucher_x_classed_blessed.tab |sort | uniq -c | awk '{print $1}' | sort -n | uniq -c | sort -k1,1nr -k2,2n
     73958 1  (unique non-canonical DwCT)